jlylekim/UndersmoothedUnfolding/docs/source/why.rst

 ---------------------------------------------------------
 Uncertainty quantification vs. point estimation
 ---------------------------------------------------------
-TODO
-* Maybe add Figure 6.1, pg.
-70 from Mikael's dissertation?
-MK: No need for that here

 ``UndersmoothedUnfolding`` an extension for the unfolding software ``TUnfold`` V17.6 [2]_ written by Stefan Schmitt. ``TUnfold`` implements Tikhonov regularization for unfolding